Unwanted ads issues in Ad Exchange

 An “unwanted ad” can be anything from a mis-categorized ad that displays despite category blocks to a malicious ad that may auto-redirect the user out of your app.
 Ad quality is very important to us.
 We have very strict policies and systems in place to prevent unwanted ads, though there can be some unavoidable instances.
 In such cases, any additional information you can provide is crucial to investigating and blocking in a timely manner.
 In addition, it can help avoid such behavior in the future.

 - Ads showing despite category, URL, creative, or advertiser blocks.

-- Ads that dynamically alter appearance or behavior (e.g., clicking through to unrelated domains).
+- Ads that dynamically alter appearance or behavior, such as clicking through to unrelated domains.